-This year’s iteration will take place in NYC, Los Angeles, San Francisco, Washington DC, Boston, Seattle, Portland, Philadelphia and beyond.
+This year’s iteration will take place in NYC, San Francisco, Chicago, Washington DC, Boston, Seattle, Portland, Philadelphia and beyond.

 Red Baraat Festival of Colors celebrates the Hindu holiday of Holi with a colorful array of South Asian sounds.
 Traditionally, Holi is marked by public gatherings of families and strangers sharing songs, dance, and the exchange of ‘colors’ –colorful dry powder or colored water playfully thrown amongst the crowds of revelers.
 It is celebrated at the approach of vernal equinox,on the Phalguna Purnima (Full Moon).
 The festival date varies every year, per the Hindu calendar, and typically comes in March, sometimes February in the Gregorian Calendar.
 The festival signifies the victory of good over evil, the arrival of spring, end of winter, and for many a festive day to meet others, play and laugh, forget and forgive, and repair ruptured relationships.

-Red Baraat Festival of Colors debuted in 2012 at Le Poisson Rouge in New York City – the event was sold out.
-It has since expanded and travelled to Washington D.C., Philadelphia, Boston, New Orleans and Seattle.
+Red Baraat Festival of Colors debuted in 2012 at a sold out Le Poisson Rouge in New York City and It has since expanded to over a dozen cities in the United States.
 Each year, bandleader and dhol player, Sunny Jain curates a night of music and art highlighting the South Asian Diaspora in America through a diverse range of styles and mediums.
-Past festivals have included DJ Rekha, Falu, Radhe Radhe: Rites of Holi (a film by the late, award-winning filmmaker, Prashant Bhargava, with score by Grammy-nominated composer, Vijay Iyer), Brooklyn Raga Massive All-Stars, Rupa & The April Fishes, Rajna Swaminathan’s RAJAS, Mandeep Sethi, DJ Ushka, Vandana Jain, Parijat Desai Dance Company, DJ Ayes Cold, DJ Anjali, DJ Prashant and Madame Gandhi.
+Past festivals have included DJ Rekha, Falu, Radhe Radhe: Rites of Holi (a film by the late, award-winning filmmaker, Prashant Bhargava, with score by Grammy-nominated composer, Vijay Iyer), Brooklyn Raga Massive All-Stars, Rupa & The April Fishes, Rajna Swaminathan’s RAJAS, Mandeep Sethi, DJ Ushka, Vandana Jain, Parijat Desai Dance Company, DJ Ayes Cold, DJ Anjali, DJ Prashant and Madame Gandhi, Ganavya, Maieli, The Kominas, and Shilpa Ray.